 The School Board of Broward County is legally responsible for all matters relating to the operation of the Broward County Schools.
-The responsibility for coordinating the selection of instructional materials for the School Media Center is delegated to the professionally trained media specialist, who consults with the principal, teachers, and students.
+The professionally trained media specialist is responsible for coordinating the selection of instructional materials for the School Media Center, consulting with the principal, teachers, and students.